vincentleeuwen/python-cooking-with-objects/README.md

 from menu import Menu
 ```

-- Create a instance of the menu class by calling its constructor.
+- Create an instance of the menu class by calling its constructor.

 ```python
 menu = Menu()